-This accelerated, generic baccalaureate Nursing program (BSN) is designed for the student who has an earned baccalaureate degree or higher in another discipline who wishes to become a registered nurse (RN) with a Bachelor of Science in nursing degree.
+This accelerated, generic baccalaureate Nursing program (BSN) is designed for the student who has earned a baccalaureate degree or higher in another discipline who wishes to become a registered nurse (RN) with a Bachelor of Science in nursing degree.

 The program focuses on the acquisition of the knowledge and skills necessary to practice as a professional RN.
 Students build on previously learned theories and concepts from the physical, social and behavioral sciences and the humanities.
-Concepts such as ethics, altruism and communication are integrated throughout the curriculum.
+Concepts such as ethics, altruism, and communication are integrated throughout the curriculum.
 Students are encouraged to take responsibility for their learning experience with guidance from faculty preceptors.
 The program prepares graduates to participate in a culturally diverse and ever-changing global society.

 The program encourages critical thinking and independent decision making.
-The roles of advocate, educator and healthcare provider/coordinator are emphasized.
+The roles of advocate, educator, and healthcare provider/coordinator are emphasized.
 Health promotion and disease prevention within a global society are stressed in the program.
-The program prepares the graduate to successfully complete the NCLEX-RN and provides a base for graduate education and clinical specialization.
+The program prepares the graduates to successfully complete the NCLEX-RN and provides a base for graduate education and clinical specialization.

 The curriculum implements the philosophy, purposes, and objectives of the program.
 Roy's Adaptation Model serves as the organizing framework.
-Sequencing of courses allows the student to progress from basic nursing skills to the level of the professional nurse generalist.
+Sequencing courses allows the student to progress from basic nursing skills to the level of the professional nurse generalist.
 The program includes 64 credits in Nursing Science and is the same curriculum as the four-year BSN program but offered in a compressed time frame.
 Students complete six courses that include off-campus clinical experiences.
 There are two entry points to the accelerated program: fall-entry and spring-entry.
 The curriculum organization and sequence are the same.

-Fall-Entry Cohort

-First Semester - Fall

-ABSN Foundations of Professional Nursing w/ lab 5 credits

-ABSN Health Assessment w/ lab 5 credits

-ABSN Pathophysiology 4 credits

-ABSN Pharmacology for Life Science 4 credits

-Second Semester - Spring

-ABSN Care of the Adult I w/ clinical 6 credits

-ABSN Psychosocial Nursing w/ clinical 6 credits

-ABSN Nursing Research Methods (hybrid) 4 credits

-Third Semester - Summer

-ABSN Care of the Childbearing/Childrearing Family w/ 6 credits

-clinical

-ABSN Care of the Adult II w/ clinical 6 credits

-Fourth Semester - Fall

-Population Health 6 credits

-Professional Issues in Nursing 4 credits

-Care of the Adult III 8 credits

-Spring Entry Cohort

-First Semester - Spring

-ABSN Foundations of Professional Nursing w/ lab 5 credits

-ABSN Health Assessment w/ lab 5 credits

-ABSN Pathophysiology 4 credits

-ABSN Pharmacology for Life Science 4 credits

-Second Semester - Summer

-ABSN Care of the Adult I w/ clinical 6 credits

-ABSN Psychosocial Nursing w/ clinical 6 credits

-ABSN Nursing Research Methods (hybrid) 4 credits

-Third Semester - Fall

-ABSN Care of the Childbearing/Childrearing Family w/ 6 credits

-clinical

-ABSN Care of the Adult II w/ clinical 6 credits

-Fourth Semester - Spring

-ABSN Population Health w/ clinical 6 credits

-ABSN Professional Issues in Nursing 4 credits

-ABSN Care of the Adult III w/ clinical 8 credits
+Fall-Entry Cohort First Semester - Fall ABSN Foundations of Professional Nursing w/ lab ABSN Health Assessment w/ lab ABSN Pathophysiology ABSN Pharmacology for Life Science 5 credits 5 credits 4 credits 4 credits Second Semester - Spring ABSN Care of the Adult I w/ clinical ABSN Psychosocial Nursing w/ clinical ABSN Nursing Research Methods (hybrid) 6 credits 6 credits 4 credits Third Semester - Summer ABSN Care of the Childbearing/Childrearing Family w/ clinical ABSN Care of the Adult II w/ clinical 6 credits Fourth Semester - Fall Population Health Professional Issues in Nursing Care of the Adult III 6 credits 4 credits 8 credits Spring Entry Cohort First Semester - Spring ABSN Foundations of Professional Nursing w/ lab ABSN Health Assessment w/ lab ABSN Pathophysiology ABSN Pharmacology for Life Science 5 credits 5 credits 4 credits 4 credits Second Semester - Summer ABSN Care of the Adult I w/ clinical ABSN Psychosocial Nursing w/ clinical ABSN Nursing Research Methods (hybrid) 6 credits 6 credits 4 credits Third Semester - Fall ABSN Care of the Childbearing Family w/ clinical ABSN Care of the Childrearing Family w/ clinical ABSN Care of the Adult II w/ clinical 3 credits 3 credits 6 credits Fourth Semester - Spring ABSN Population Health w/ clinical ABSN Professional Issues in Nursing ABSN Care of the Adult III w/ clinical 6 credits 4 credits 8 credits